LeMax95/Student-DB-Management-C-/README.md

-# Student Management System
+# Student Database Management System
-**Overview**
-  This repository contains a C++ program for a Student Management System.
-  The system allows users to manage students, users (admins or regular users), and generate various reports.
-  It has a user-friendly command-line interface.

-**Key Features**
-User Management:
+## Overview

+The Student Database Management System is a console-based application developed in C++ for managing student records and user accounts.
+The system offers functionalities for adding, editing, and deleting student information, as well as managing user accounts and generating reports.

+## Features

+- **User Authentication:** Secure login system with username and password authentication.
-Create, edit, and view user profiles.
-Differentiate between admin and regular user roles.
+- **User Management:** Add, edit, and view user accounts.
+Users can be assigned admin or regular user status.
-Student Management:

-Insert, edit, and search for students.
-Organize students based on various criteria.
-Reports:
+- **Student Information:** Add, edit, and view student details such as name, ID, group, and birthdate.

-Generate reports for both students and users.
+- **Reports:** Generate reports for both students and users, providing essential information.
-Save reports to files for future reference.
-Configuration:

-Configure file names for student data, user data, and statistics.
+- **Configurable:** Configure file names and settings through the `config.ini` file.
-Components
-Struct.cpp: Contains the necessary data structures, such as structs for students and users.

-Meniu.cpp: Defines the menu structure and handles user interactions.

-Functii.cpp: Implements various functions for student and user management, file handling, and reporting.

-main.cpp: Initiates the program by calling the START function from Functii.cpp.

-**Notes**
+- **Dynamic Memory Allocation:** Utilizes dynamic memory allocation for flexible data storage.

+## Functionality

+The application offers a user-friendly interface with a menu-driven system for easy navigation.
+Users can perform various tasks related to student and user management, enhancing efficiency in record keeping.

+## Usage

+The application is executed through the console, providing a straightforward interface for users.
+It is designed to be intuitive and efficient, making it suitable for educational institutions or organizations requiring a simple database management system.

+## Installation

+Clone the repository and compile the C++ code using a suitable compiler.
+Ensure the necessary dependencies are installed.

+## Contributing

+Contributions to the project are welcome.
+Feel free to fork the repository, make improvements, and submit pull requests.

+## License

-This project is intended as a demonstration of C++ programming skills.
+This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute or provide feedback for improvement.
+## Author

+[Your Name]

+---

+**Note:** Replace `[Your Name]` with your actual name in the "Author" section.
+Also, ensure that you have a LICENSE file in your repository with the appropriate license text.